Regional

 Important note: The schedule outlined is provisional and also dependent on external factors.
 Dates may still change, but our commitment remains.

-Together with the architects, the specialist planners and the heritage conservation organisation, we are developing the concept for the monastery mill and the barn.
+Together with the architects, specialist planners, and the heritage conservation authorities, we are developing a comprehensive concept for the KLOSTERPARK Boitzenburg.

 The municipal council of Boitzenburger Land decides to sell the monastery mill and barn to the UMBRUCH Gruppe.